Somatics Practice in Hackney, London

 Somatic Practitioner

-What does a somatic practioner do?
+What does a somatic practitioner do?

 Imagine the somatic practitioner as a teacher: there to share their knowledge and create an inclusive and engaging environment for learning.
 Some of the main subjects of learning: mind-body connection, self-awareness, processing and release of unhelpful patterns; and how to adapt to change using the aforementioned awareness and consequential opening.